genesiscommunitysuccess/docs/docs/05_operations/11_tracing/01_tracing.md

 OpenTelemetry is an Observability framework and toolkit designed to create and manage telemetry data, such as traces, metrics, and logs.
 This data enables you to understand the internal state of a system and the way that the server responds to requests from the front end.

-To enable tracing, you need to provide the OpenTelemetry Java agent to your application's JVM options.
+To enable tracing, you need to add the OpenTelemetry Java agent to your application's JVM options.
 You can read more about the OpenTelemetry Java agent [here](https://github.com/open-telemetry/opentelemetry-java-instrumentation).
 In short, the Java agent dynamically injects bytecode to capture telemetry from a number of popular libraries and frameworks.
 Genesis takes advantage of this, along with its own manual instrumentation.

 ## What's instrumented